kshedden/dstream/README.md

 The dataArrays type serves as a reference implementation for a Dstream.
 This implementation uses in-memory sharded arrays to store the values for each variable.
+The dataArrays type is useful for smaller datasets.
+After substantial reduction (e.g. filtering), a large disk-backed Dstream may be converted to a dataArrays type using `MemCopy` much like use of `collect` in Spark).

 ### Data sources